-At Hilltop Dental, our Duncan dentists offer a full range of restorative dental services including crowns, bridges, fillings, inlays and onlays, root canals, gum therapy, and TMJ treatment.
+At Hilltop Dental, our Duncan dentists offer a wide range of restorative dental services including crowns, bridges, fillings, inlays, and onlays, root canals, gum therapy, and TMJ treatment.

 What is Restorative Dental Care?

 Restorative dental care focuses on procedures that aim to help restore the normal appearance and function of your smile.